jacobbroughton/eCommerce-WebApp/README.md

 * Let users save listings

 # Incomplete
+S

+- Fix unsave issue
+    - Unsave SOMETIMES doesn't work
+    - Need to consider when user is trying to delete last one in string without a comma after it.

+- Fix photos not being found issue
+    - Multer is uploading the file locally, but the string is not being sent to the database.
+    - Empty image request body too
+    - Works occasionally, both arrays and singles

 - Condense repeated code in a more sensable / scalable way
 - Let users delete saved listings
 - Polish styles